-In response to learning about social justice issues, the Year 4 cohort participate in the 'Containers for Change' program in an effort to reduce the amount of Tetra Briks and plastic bottles filling school bins and local landfills.
+In response to learning about social justice issues, the Year 4 cohort participate in the 'Containers for Change' program to reduce the amount of Tetra Briks and plastic bottles filling school bins and local landfills.
 This initiative commenced in 2019 with resulting funds raised being used to fund greater resources for future sustainability projects.
-In 2022, this initiative paid for new bins and a worm farm to aid in composting and the fertilising of our plants.
+In recent years, this initiative paid for new bins and a worm farm to aid in composting and the fertilising of our plants.

-In 2022, the Catholic Education Office took the opportunity to upgrade the school's solar system to significantly lower our power consumption.
-The true reflection of these reduced levels of consumption will not be fully known until the end of the 2023 school year.
+In 2022, the Catholic Education Office took the opportunity to further upgrade the school's solar system to significantly lower our power consumption.
 To date, consumption levels have declined by approximately 65% lower than what was consumed just five years previously.
 This project has also made a tremendous positive impact to the school budget as the school now qualifies for lower tariffs and can allocate significant funds previously used for electricity to other school-based projects.